yosbelms/cor/docs/reference.md

 ```
 ---
 sum(a int, b int) int
-This function returns the sum of a plus b
+This function returns the result of a plus b
 ---
 func sum(a, b) {
     // sum two numbers